slok/kahoy/README.md

 ### Groups

 A group is a way of adding options (e.g deployment priority) to the resources in the group.
+You could have one or many based on what you need.

 Kahoy will identify the groups by the path where the manifests are based on the root of the manifests.
 E.g: